cezszym/react-portafortuna/README.md

 # Next TO DO

-Menu bar: 👷‍♂️
+## Menu bar:

-Finish hero image:

-☑️ Done - so far
+☑️ Sticky menu for destkop
+👉 Hamburger menu for mobile

+## Hero Image:

+☑️ Finish image optimalization